The Pros and Cons of Laser-Assisted Liposuction

-Dr. Grossman explains, “where traditional lipo uses a vacuum attached to a thin cannula (metal tubing) to remove fat, laser lipo melts the fat through high temperatures.
+Grossman explains, “where traditional lipo uses a vacuum attached to a thin cannula [tubing] to remove fat, laser lipo melts the fat through high temperatures.
 Because different tissues absorb heat differently, this results in uneven texture of subcutaneous fat and connective tissues.”

-If you’re wondering how common these side effects and complications are, the following provides some modest numbers.
+If you’re wondering how common these side effects and complications are, let us share some statistics.

-Based on the highest current evidence available (Grade B), approximately 1% of laser procedures result in complications, compared to traditional liposuction complication rates of less than 0.3%.
+Based on the current evidence available, approximately 1% of laser procedures result in complications, compared to traditional liposuction complication rates of less than 0.3%.
 Laser liposuction also has a 3.5% to 7.3% revision rate, meaning people frequently have to go back and have things fixed.

 Still, plastic surgeons may use laser in some instances.
 However, they are well versed in various types of surgical procedures and can offer the best alternatives.
 Just keep in mind that if you choose to have laser liposuction, your choice of provider will be critical, as the risks of complications increase when dealing with inexperienced operators.

-Another important thing to consider is future procedures you may need or want.
-Because laser lipo kills the blood vessels, this “can make it more risky to do a secondary abdominoplasty or tummy tuck, as now the normal blood supply has been disrupted,” says Dr. Frederick.
-Therefore, as a patient, you may limit your future options for surgery.
+Another important thing to consider is future procedures that you may need or want.
+As laser liposuction kills the blood vessels, this “can make it more risky to do a secondary abdominoplasty or tummy tuck, as now the normal blood supply has been disrupted,” says Frederick.
+As a patient, you may limit your future surgery options.

 Dr. Ryan Welter of Regeneris Medical in North Attleboro, MA suggests another major drawback to laser liposuction that’s often overlooked — the fat can no longer be used for other purposes.

-According to the American Society for Aesthetic Plastic Surgery, fat grafting is becoming increasingly popular, especially for use on the face, buttocks and breasts.
-The advantage of using your own fat is you don’t run the risk of rejection and complications that can come with implants or artificial fillers.
+According to the American Society for Aesthetic Plastic Surgery, fat grafting is becoming increasingly popular, especially for use on the face, buttocks, and breasts.
+The advantage of using your own fat is that you don’t run the risk of rejection and complications that can come with implants or artificial fillers.